wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 Install Wazuh server with RPM packages
 ======================================

-For CentOS/RHEL/Fedora platforms, installing Wazuh server components is just install relevant packages by previously adding the appropriate repositories.
+For CentOS/RHEL/Fedora platforms, installing Wazuh server components just entails installing the relevant packages after adding the appropriate repositories.

 .. note:: Many of the commands described below need to be executed with root user privileges.